 Semaphore signalling positions.(Graphic courtesy Navy Memories Shop)

-Semaphore is still used and is still taught at the RCN Fleet School.
+Sometime between 2007 and 2015, semaphore training was dropped at the RCN Fleet School.
 The NATO sending standard for Naval Communicators is 15 words per minute but it is rarely used as a means of official communication.
-Semaphore is most often used during replenishment at sea or as an unofficial chat line to converse with another ship.
+Semaphore was most often used during replenishment at sea or as an unofficial chat line to converse with another ship.
 Many times the exchange of gifts or souvenirs between two ships were arranged via semaphore.